SaumyaShah0/News-Aggregator-with-User-Authentication/README.md

 **This project is not complete, but it's working.**

+**🚀 Fun Fact:** Most of this code was written by AI, but the creator added a little magic of their own! 😃

 ## Features
 - **User Authentication:** Signup and login functionality using LocalStorage.
 - **News Fetching:** Retrieves live news articles via the **News API**.